geopython/diving-into-pygeoapi/workshop/content/docs/setup.md

-In some exercises we access `pygeoapi` remote endpoints using [OWSLib](https://owslib.readthedocs.io), a Python library to interact with OGC Web Services. `OWSLib` can be installed using standard Python `pip install OWSLib`, but you may not have Python available, or you want to keep your system 'clean'.
+In some exercises we access `pygeoapi` remote endpoints using [OWSLib](https://owslib.readthedocs.io), a Python library to interact with OGC Web Services. `OWSLib` can be installed using standard Python `pip3 install OWSLib`, but you may not have Python available, or you want to keep your system 'clean'.

-As Docker is already available on your system, you can start up a Container with a complete Python environment, and access it from a `Bash` shell prompt.
+As Docker is already available on your system, you can start up a Container with a complete Python environment, and access it from a `bash` shell prompt.
 The magic line is:

 `docker run -it --rm --network=host --name owslib python:3.10-slim /bin/bash`

 This will pull a small (125MB) official Python Docker Image.
 When the Container is started you are directed into a `Bash` session/prompt.
 The argument `--network=host` allows you to directly interact with services on your host system, thus with `pygeoapi`, without setting up a Docker network.
-From there you can start `python` and install `OWSLib` and maybe even other tools like `curl` and `wget`.
+From there you can start `python3`, install `OWSLib` and maybe even other tools like `curl` and `wget`.

 Below is a complete example, assuming pygeoapi runs on your `localhost` at port 5000: